10 Different Types of Lace Explained

 1. Venise Lace

-The reason is that it doesn’t require netting.
+It doesn’t require netting.
 Designers stitch the Venise lace on a dissolvable material.
 Later, the cloth is removed to reveal the beautiful design.

 2. Chantilly Lace